This is an educative piece to help you start your gym or fitness studio business.

-> Use non-technical language and not gym jargon to ensure they know what you are talking about.
+Use non-technical language, not gym jargon, to ensure they know what you are discussing.

-Make sure you mention the benefits of the services you intend to offer, and how you’ll make sure those services stay relevant over time.
+Make sure you mention the benefits of the services you intend to offer and how you’ll ensure those services stay relevant over time.

 6. Marketing and sales

-Outline how you are going to market your gym or fitness studio and convert that interest into sales.
+Outline how you will market your gym or fitness studio and convert that interest into sales.

-Create a marketing strategy that lists all the ways you are going to raise your company profile.
+Create a marketing strategy that lists how you will raise your company profile.

 Also, explain how you intend to retain your customers.